FreddyVRetro/ISA-PicoMEM/drivers/README.md

 Same driver as NE2000 for the PicoMEM : IRQ and Port are Auto detected.
 Does not start if the PicoMEM is not detected

-09/04/2024 : Not loaded in the ne2000 emulation is not enabled.
+09/04/2024 : Not loaded if the ne2000 emulation is not enabled.
 Parameters were displayed 2 times.
 03/03/2024 : Removed part of the Copyright text to reduce the display length

 ## PMMOUSE.COM